 Multi-Factor Authentication

 Multi-Factor Authentication (MFA) is an effective and well-known security best practice which both businesses and individuals should already be utilising.
-This essentially refers to a method of security in which a device requires more than one form of verification before granting access – rather than relying on an easily compromised static password.
+This essentially refers to a method of security in which a device requires more than one form of verification before granting access, rather than relying on an easily compromised static password.
 In fact, based on Microsoft research, enabling MFA to your device results in your account being 99.9% less likely to be breached.

-However, for those that have recently taken the first step and switched on MFA, it’s worth noting the recent warning from Alex Weinert, Microsoft’s Director of Identity Security, and access management expert.
+However, for those who have recently taken the first step and switched on MFA, it’s worth noting the recent warning from Alex Weinert, Microsoft’s Director of Identity Security, and an access management expert.
 His recent announcement has urged users to avoid phone-based MFA solutions, stating that “SMS and call-based MFA are the least secure of the MFA methods available today”, for a variety of reasons:

-Examples of telephone-based MFA solutions can include one-time passcodes (OTP) sent by SMS or received via voice calls, and whilst this added layer of security is preferable over nothing – it is the insecure and unprotected telephone networks that are the problem, not the MFA solution.
+Examples of telephone-based MFA solutions can include one-time passcodes (OTP) sent by SMS or received via voice calls, and whilst this added layer of security is preferable over nothing, it is the insecure and unprotected telephone networks that are the problem, not the MFA solution.

-THE TYPES OF MULTI FACTOR AUTHENTICATION
+THE TYPES OF MULTI-FACTOR AUTHENTICATION

 A password is usually the primary method of authentication, and combining that with some of the methods below can create multi-factor authentication.